-Gypsum is a versatile binding material derived by heating gypsum rock (CaSO₄·2H₂O) to expel some or all of its crystallization water.
+Gypro is a versatile binding material derived by heating gypsum rock (CaSO₄·2H₂O) to expel some or all of its crystallization water.
 This process converts the rock into a usable form for various applications.
 The pure gypsum rock primarily consists of calcium sulfate dihydrate, but it often contains impurities such as magnesium oxide (MgO), aluminum oxide (Al₂O₃), iron oxide (Fe₂O₃), silicon dioxide (SiO₂), calcium carbonate (CaCO₃), and magnesium carbonate (MgCO₃).
 These impurities can influence its properties and suitability for different manufacturing processes and industries.

 Plasticity refers to how easily plaster or mortar can be shaped and spread.
 For proper application, it is essential that the mixture is neither too sticky nor too stiff.
-In India, the plasticity of gypsum plaster is primarily influenced by the amount of water in the mix.
+In India, the plasticity of gypro plast is primarily influenced by the amount of water in the mix.
 Additionally, the sand content can also impact its plasticity, affecting how easily the plaster can be applied and manipulated during the plastering process.

 ➊ Smooth Finished Walls